At a Glance

 8. Do I need to change how I structure test tasks or questions for mobile?

 Yes.
-Avoid written answers when possible.
-Instead, have people speak them aloud.
+Avoid written answers whenever possible.
+Instead, have people speak aloud their answers.

-Additionally, keep tasks simple, and avoid unnecessary numerous or complex sets of tasks, as contributors may have trouble following them.
-Contributors will navigate back and forth from the task/question interface and the website or app.
+Additionally, keep tasks simple, and avoid unnecessary numerous or complex sets of tasks as contributors may have trouble following them.
+Contributors will navigate back and forth between the task/question interface and the website or app.
 As a result, they will not have the task text readily available at all times.

 9. What contributor demographics are available for mobile testing?

-You'll have the same contributor demographic options as you do with desktop studies.
+You'll have the same contributor demographics options as you do with desktop studies.

 10. Can I test other companies' apps?

 Yes, you can conduct competitor app studies.
 You'll just need to provide the app's URL for test contributors to download.

 11. What are the implications of selecting the box that will "Require contributors on mobile devices to use a native browser, including Safari and Chrome" during test plan creation?

 - If the box is checked, the contributor will go through the developer options flow, which grants the UserTesting app permission to record the contributor's screen and enables taps on their phone.